-Already, citizens of Shutesbury have voted with their feet to support renewable energy.
-In 2006 Shutesbury placed second in the Commonwealth for the percentage of households (8%) that signed up for the "Green Up" Clean Energy Choice program.
-This program supports renewable sources in electric power generation and provides funds to help towns to pursue renewable energy projects and energy education.
-These funds can be complemented by additional grants from the Renewable Energy Trust from the Massachusetts Technology Collaborative for use in local solar and wind energy projects.
-Congratulations to the Shutesbury community for taking a proactive stance on energy!
+Citizens of Shutesbury had already voted with their feet to support renewable energy!
+In 2006, our town placed second in the Commonwealth for the percentage of households (8%) that signed up for the "Green Up" Clean Energy Choice program.
+This program supports renewable sources in electric power generation and provides funds to help towns to pursue renewable energy projects and energy education — funds that could be complemented by additional grants from the Renewable Energy Trust from the Massachusetts Technology Collaborative for use in local solar and wind energy projects.

 In 2008, the Town completed installation of a small 2kW solar array on the Elementary School.
 That project was followed by installation of a larger 10kW system behind Town Hall in 2009, and National Grid installed a net meter in 2010.

 In 2011 Shutesbury was awarded a Green Community Designation with a grant of $142,275 for energy efficiency projects.
-That grant funded a 15 kW pole-mounted solar PV system at the Fire Station and an energy audit of the Fire Station to determine appropriate energy conservation measures for the heating and hot water system and implementation of DOER-approved measures from the completed audit.
+That grant funded a 15 kW pole-mounted solar PV system at the Fire Station, and an energy audit of the Fire Station to determine appropriate energy conservation measures for the heating and hot water system and implementation of DOER-approved measures from the completed audit.
 The grant additionally funded the following energy conservation measures: an HVAC upgrade at the Town Hall; air sealing, fan controls, and variable frequency drives at the Elementary School; and an upgrade to interior lighting at the Fire Station.
 National Grid installed a net meter at the Fire station in 2013.